RCAT – Renal Computerised Adaptive Test

 Patients and clinicians believe it would be helpful to ask patients with chronic kidney disease (CKD) to use a computer/smartphone to provide regular information about their quality of life and symptoms in between their usual hospital appointments.
 This information can be collected using questionnaires known as ‘electronic patient-reported outcome measures’ or ePROMs.
 The use of ePROMs could help clinicians respond better to patients’ needs.

-The RCAT project aims to develop a new ePROM questionnaire that asks targetted questions to patients based on their individual circumstances.
+The RCAT project aims to develop a new ePROM questionnaire that asks targeted questions to patients based on their individual circumstances.

 The project is funded by Kidney Research UK.